corruptbear/my_sdge/README.md

 - Using a desktop computer, sign into your SDGE account.
 - Go to https://myaccount.sdge.com/portal/Usage/Index
 - Click the `Green Button Download` icon.
-- Select the starting date and the ending date (better aligned with real billing cycles).
+- Select the starting date and the ending date.

 ### Can I use a csv file with continuous data from more than one billing cycles?
 Yes.